IHE/ITI.Topologies/topologies.md

 Note that this white paper is primarily intended for those wishing to combine existing document sharing networks or Health Information Exchanges.
 Readers interested in constructing a new standalone Health Information Exchange are advised to refer to the [HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

-When document sharing will be federated across networks, this white paper recommends the use of a centralized directory, likely operated by an entity not part of any of the networks, that aggregates the organizational and business information about all entities in all networks in the directory as well as the technical details needed to facilitate document sharing among them all.
+When document sharing will be federated across networks, this white paper recommends the use of a centralized directory, likely operated by an entity not part of any of the networks, that collects and organizes the organizational and business information about all entities in all networks in the directory as well as the technical details needed to facilitate document sharing among them all.
 Examples will be based on the [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Profile, which offers the functionality needed by such a directory, and also offers a transaction that can be used to synchronize the central directory with directories operated by each network.

 Networks should expose to each other standard interfaces that abstract away their underlying topologies to the greatest extent possible.
 Ideally, these would be the same standards based interfaces used to communicate between communities within networks, and this can be accomplished with thoughtful and consistent use of IHE's integration profiles.
-If this is done well, then introspection into another network is not necessary to facilitate the flow of information.
+If this is done well, then understanding the design of the other network would not be necessary to facilitate communication.

-That said, there a a few instances where members of one network might need to introspect into another network in order to interpret the information they are receiving.
+That said, there a a few instances where members of one network might need to understand another network's layout in order to interpret the information they are receiving.
 The two cases this white paper will address are

 1. Situations where information received from another network needs to be attributed to a particular organization that resides within that other network